xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

     mic_array_frame_time_domain *  latest_frame = mic_array_get_next_time_domain_frame(c_ds_output, 2, buffer, audio, dc);

   }

-The ``buffer`` variable is not intended to be used by the application, it is an index used by ``lib_mic_array`` for keeping track of ownership of the frame buffers.
-The pointer to the latest frame, ``latest_frame``, is a pointer to a frame that the application is allowed to access.
-When a frame buffer of size N is being used then, in non-frame overlapping, mode the user has up to N-1 frames that can be accessed (one is always in the possession of the decimators).
-In half frame overlapping mode there would be N-2 frames available to the application as two are always in the possession of the decimators.

 When a reconfigure is performed then there will be a short interval (to flush the FIR data buffers) before the audio continues.